A caesarean section (C-section) is an elective or emergency operation used to help babies be born.

 You’ll be given a regional or general anaesthetic.

-You may feel some tugging when the baby's lifted out – sometimes this is done by hand and sometimes with a pair of forceps.
+You may feel some tugging when your baby’s lifted out – sometimes this is done by hand and sometimes with a pair of forceps.

 Your baby will: